michellab/a3fe/docs/guides.rst

     calc.analyse() # Fast analyses
     calc.analyse_convergence() # Slower convergence analysis
     calc.save()

+The default simulation engine is SOMD.
+To use GROMACS for production simulations, initialise the calculation with ``engine_type=a3.EngineType.GROMACS``.
+GROMACS calculations currently support non-adaptive runs only.

 We suggest running this through ipython (so that you can interact with the calculation while it is running) in a tmux session (so that the process is not killed when you log out).